ANFTechTeam/ANFCapacityManager/README.md

 ## Change Log

-* Sept 20, 2021  - Fixed bud that required SMBFQDN field that doesn't always exist
+* Sept 20, 2021  - Fixed bug that required SMBFQDN field that doesn't always exist
 * Sept 20, 2021  - Fixed bug that incorrectly calculated the new volume size when using percent based autogrow
 * July 27, 2021  - Increased v3.1 -> v4.0
 * July 27, 2021  - Added separate alert for Volume full warning only.
 Use this value to notify your team without automatically growing the volume.